Disco Volante (Mr. Bungle album): Composition

 Disco Volante is regarded as Mr. Bungle's most experimental album.
-Categorized primarily as experimental rock, avant-garde metal, and jazz fusion, many of the songs jump between multiple genres, including sludge metal ("Everyone I Went to High School With Is Dead"), death metal ("Carry Stress in the Jaw", "Merry Go Bye Bye"), Arabic music ("Desert Search for Techno Allah"), musique concrète and tango ("Violenza Domestica"), klezmer ("Ma Meeshka Mow Skwoz", "Platypus"), noise ("The Bends"), and easy listening (″Backstrokin'″).
+Categorized primarily as experimental rock, avant-garde metal, and jazz fusion, many of the songs jump between multiple genres, including sludge metal ("Everyone I Went to High School With Is Dead"), death metal ("Carry Stress in the Jaw", "Merry Go Bye Bye"), Arabic music ("Desert Search for Techno Allah"), musique concrète and tango ("Violenza Domestica"), twelve-tone serialism ("Phlegmatics"), klezmer ("Ma Meeshka Mow Skwoz", "Platypus"), noise ("The Bends"), and easy listening (″Backstrokin'″).

-Although much of the album's lyrics are limited ("Carry Stress in the Jaw", "Phlegmatics"), in non-English languages ("Desert Search for Techno Allah", "Violenza Domestica"), or constructed from nonsense words ("Ma Meeshka Mow Skwoz", "Chemical Marriage"), the lyrical content of Disco Volante is, as on their eponymous debut album, both dark and comedic.
+Although many of the album's lyrics are limited ("Carry Stress in the Jaw", "Phlegmatics"), in non-English languages ("Desert Search for Techno Allah", "Violenza Domestica") or constructed from nonsense words ("Ma Meeshka Mow Skwoz", "Chemical Marriage"), the lyrical content of Disco Volante is, as on their eponymous debut album, both dark and comedic.
 Lyrical themes include social isolation ("Everyone I Went to High School With Is Dead"), bruxism ("Carry Stress in the Jaw"), child abuse ("After School Special"), domestic violence ("Violenza Domestica"), the "gradual decline of the human body due to social interactions" ("Phlegmatics"), masturbation ("Backstrokin'"), and martyrdom ("Merry Go Bye Bye").
 "The Bends" is a largely instrumental ten-minute suite split into ten different sections, detailing the experiences of a negligent diver who experiences decompression sickness.

-"Carry Stress in the Jaw" and "Phlegmatics" are parts two and three of the "Sleep" trilogy, with part one being on the band's eponymous debut album.
+"Carry Stress in the Jaw" and "Phlegmatics" are parts two and three of Dunn's "Sleep" trilogy, with "Slowly Growing Deaf" on the band's debut being retroactively designated as part one.

 Both "Carry Stress in the Jaw" and "Merry Go Bye Bye" feature untitled hidden tracks.
 The first is sometimes referred to as "The Secret Song" (after a prominent lyric) or "Spy" (used to denote the song on the band's set lists).
 The second is sometimes called "Nothing", due to a joke in the liner notes.
-On vinyl pressings, the album is double grooved the first hidden track is in the second groove, which is notoriously difficult to accurately locate.
-On CD pressings, the hidden track is simply put immediately after "Carry Stress in the Jaw" on the same track.
-It was originally recorded without bassist Dunn's input or knowledge; although, shortly before its release, Dunn managed to find it and added a vocal part.
-Dunn believes that the drums were played by McKinnon, keyboards by Heifetz, and bass guitar by Patton.
+On vinyl pressings, the album is double grooved and the first hidden track is in the second groove alongside "Carry Stress in the Jaw", which is notoriously difficult to accurately locate.
+On CD pressings, the hidden track appears after "Carry Stress in the Jaw" on the same track.
+It was originally recorded without Dunn's input or knowledge, though he later found the recording and added a vocal part.
+Dunn believes that drums on the track were played by McKinnon, keyboards by Heifetz, and bass guitar by Patton.
 The freely improvised hidden track after "Merry Go Bye Bye" begins at 7:21, after a full minute of silence.
 Neither track is mentioned in any way on the album packaging.

 Disco Volante spawned a number of officially unreleased demos (circulated on internet peer-to-peer sharing networks): "Ma Meeshka Mow Skwoz", "Coldsore" and "Spy".
-"Coldsore", one of woodwind player and keyboardist Clinton McKinnon's first compositions for the band, would be adapted into the "Love on the Event Horizon" section of "The Bends".
+"Coldsore", one of woodwind player and keyboardist Clinton McKinnon's first compositions for the band, would be adapted into the "Love on the Event Horizon" section of "The Bends"; McKinnon's band Ümlaut, featuring Heifetz, would release a new recording of the original track in 2025.